mdeepak6411/Covid19-India-Dashboard-in-PowerBI/README.md

 # Covid19-India-Dashboard-in-PowerBI

-In this project, I have analyzed the Covid-19 India dataset, an open-source dataset from Kaggle, and built interactive dashboards showing a complete covid19 summary of every state of India.
+In this project, I have analyzed the Covid-19 India dataset, an open-source dataset from Kaggle, and build interactive dashboards showing a complete covid19 summary of every state of India.
 The dashboard also indicates the top infected states and total confirmed cases over time. and in this project, I have used some interactive third-party visuals which makes our dashboard more meaningful.

 I have followed a professional approach to build an interactive and impactful dashboard.